chenwery/browser-auto-test/README.md

 > **/get_steps**

-get all steps of a test feature
+get all steps of a test